Last updated on March 20th, 2019 at 03:43 pm

-Nestled in this so-called wine paradise in the heart of the California wine country is the 8WD project director, Catherine and her 8WD counterpart, Heather.
-It’s where the 8 Women Dream Project got its start.
-They will tell you that, while it is a lovely, and expensive place to live, they rarely think of it as wine country, even though they both love wine.
+Nestled in the heart of the California wine country is the home of the 8WD project director, Catherine.
+It’s where the 8WomenDream Project took off.
+Catherine will tell you that, while it is a lovely, and expensive place to live, she rarely thinks of it as a wine country region, even though she loves wine.

-• The Central coast wine region covers the area around the cities of Livermore, Paso Robles, Monterey, Santa Cruz, and Santa Barbara (think Sideways, the movie) to the south.
+• The Central Coast wine region covers the area around the cities of Livermore, Paso Robles, Monterey, Santa Cruz, and Santa Barbara (think Sideways, the movie) to the south.

 • The Sierra Foothills wine region covers the area around the cities of Placerville, El Dorado, Amador, Calaveras, and Murphys.